Mithun's Dream Factory

 Chakraborty's limited budget movies soon started flowing, as every month saw a Chakraborty release.
 These movies were profitable, but were often ignored by critics and were categorized as B movies (low-budget films).
 He paid more tax than anyone else in the Bollywood film industry in the country between 1995 and 1999.

 Chakraborty also holds the record of appearing in the highest number of Hindi films as hero (over 250 films).

 Selected filmography

 Snippets

-India Today Magazine printed an article in which it referred to Chakraborty as "The B movies (low-budget) King".
+Anupama Chopra wrote an article for India Today in which Chakraborty is referred as "The B movies (low-budget) King".
 SCREEN Weekly carried a cover story calling him "Mithun - The Miracle Man", both covering the Ooty-based film production phenomenon.
 Outlook Magazine mentioned the same.
 Filmfare Magazine in May 1998 published the same phenomenon under the title "Believe it or not...
 The unusually - safe suthri story of Mithun Chakraborty".
 Rediff addressed Chakraborty as "That indefatigable Movie Machine".

 Director T L V Prasad made more than 25 Chakraborty films.